HuFoSS

 HuFoSS Board

-Herman Hummel is currently coordinator and Chairman of the Board, Christiaan Hummel the Treasurer, and Reinhout Hummel the Secretary.
+Herman Hummel is currently coordinator and Chairman of the Board and Reinhout Hummel the Secretary.

 Reinhout Hummel, MSc.
 Structural engineer